ronnieholm/Monkey-CSharp/README.md

 ## Examples

-See the [official](https://interpreterbook.com) homepage.
-Navigate to "The Monkey Programming Language" section for examples and browse through the tests in this repository.

-Also have a look at the unit tests and [Examples folder](Examples) in this repository.
+See "The Monkey Programming Language" section on the [official](https://interpreterbook.com) homepage and have a look at the unit tests and [Examples](Examples) folder in this repository.

 ## Getting started